solana-labs/solana/docs/src/integrations/exchange.md

 title: Add Safecoin to Your Exchange
 ---

-This guide describes how to add Safecoin's native token SAFE to your cryptocurrency exchange.
+This guide describes how to add Safecoin's native token SOL to your cryptocurrency exchange.

 ## Node Setup